ashwagamma/pytv/README.md

 Update login_details.py with substack login credentials, or modify the levels_parser_mancini.py module to take input for password at prompt if you don't want to store credentials in local file.

-The format for support and resistance text is.
+The format for support and resistance text is.\n Supports are: 3950, 4000, 3910-3915 (major), 3920-3925 (major).
+Resistances are: 4100, 4150, 4115-4120 (major), 4130-4135 (major).
 I am not very good at regex, so no commas supported inside the labels, semicolons are ok i.e. can say (major; knife catch) but not (major, knife catch)
-Supports are: 3950, 4000, 3910-3915 (major), 3920-3925 (major).
-Resistances are: 4100, 4150, 4115-4120 (major), 4130-4135 (major).

 The source are completely open, make them yours, no licenses attached.